 (4) No discharges of wastes to lakes or reservoirs may be allowed except as provided in section OAR 340-041-0004(9).

-(5) Logging and forest management activities must be conducted in accordance with the rules established by the Environmental Quality Commission and must not cause violation of water quality standards.
-Nonpoint sources of pollution from forest operations on state and private forest lands are subject to best management practices and other control measures established by the Oregon Board of Forestry as provided in ORS 527.765 and 527.770.
-Forest operations conducted in good faith compliance with best management practices and control measures established under the Forest Practice Act are generally deemed not to cause violations of water quality standards as provided in ORS 527.770.
-Forest operations are subject to load allocations established under ORS 468B.110 and OAR Division 340-042 to the extent needed to implement the federal Clean Water Act.

-(6) Log handling in public waters must conform to current Commission policies and guidelines.
+(5) Log handling in public waters must conform to current Commission policies and guidelines.

-(7) Sand and gravel removal operations must be conducted pursuant to a permit from the Division of State Lands and separated from the active flowing stream by a watertight berm wherever physically practicable.
+(6) Sand and gravel removal operations must be conducted pursuant to a permit from the Division of State Lands and separated from the active flowing stream by a watertight berm wherever physically practicable.
 Recirculation and reuse of process water must be required wherever practicable.
 Discharges or seepage or leakage losses to public waters may not cause a violation of water quality standards or adversely affect legitimate beneficial uses.